-Dr. Carolyn Whitney-Brown lived at L'Arche Daybreak in Richmond Hill for seven years, and since then has completed projects for L'Arche Canada and L'Arche International.
-Her publications include Jean Vanier: Essential Writings (Orbis, 2008), Sharing Life: Stories of L’Arche Founders (forthcomong: Paulist Press, 2019), and Tender to the World: Jean Vanier, L’Arche and the United Church of Canada (forthcoming: McGill-Queens University Press, 2019).
-Whitney-Brown completed her B.A. at Victoria College (University of Toronto), and her M.A. and Ph.D. at Brown University (Rhode Island).
+Whitney-Brown completed her B.A. at Victoria College (University of Toronto), and her M.A. and Ph.D. in English literature at Brown University (Rhode Island).
+She lived at L'Arche Daybreak in Richmond Hill for seven years, and then completed projects for L'Arche Canada and L'Arche International, as well as for the Canadian Council of Churches and the Evangelical Fellowship of Canada.
+Her publications include Jean Vanier: Essential Writings (Orbis, 2008 and DLT, 2019), Sharing Life: Stories of L’Arche Founders (Paulist Press, 2019), and Tender to the World: Jean Vanier, L’Arche and the United Church of Canada (McGill-Queens University Press, 2019).

 Posts By This Author